The Twenty-First Annual Corona Antiques and Collectibles Faire will be held Saturday, June 4, 2022, 8 am-3 pm

 Please contact us if you are interested in participating in the next event.

-Over the last seventeen years, the annual Corona Antiques & Collectibles Faire has grown to become the park's most successful event, quickly selling out dealer spaces and packing-in the public to capacity.
+Over the last twenty years, the annual Corona Antiques & Collectibles Faire has grown to become the park's most successful event, quickly selling out dealer spaces and packing-in the public to capacity.
 It has been one of the most well-received gatherings in the community.
 The faire inviites you to take the opportunity to attach your good name to this event through your sponsorship.
 We offer you noteriety through print and online advertising, as well as regular announcements in our entertainment program, in exchange for your financial support to the park.